TDA-Jyamiti/zzgril/README.md

 # Quasi Zigzag Persistence: A Topological Framework for Analyzing Time-Varying Data

-This codebase contains implementation and experiments with ZZ-GRIL.
+This codebase contains the implementation of the algorithms in [Quasi Zigzag Persistence: A Topological Framework for Analyzing Time-Varying Data](https://arxiv.org/abs/2502.16049) and experiments with ZZ-GRIL.

 ## Instructions